v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - No more crowd panic from using computers, doors, access points, etc.
 - No more crowd panic caused by stealth grab takedowns or body pickups.
 - V can now press the aim button to walk without zooming in.
-- V can now purchase all the popular drugs in night city.
+- V can now purchase all the popular drugs in Night City.
 - V can now pay off NCPD to get rid of your crime status.
-- V can now have drinks at bars around night city.
+- V can now have drinks at bars around Night City.
-- V can now eat at food vendors around night city.
+- V can now eat at food vendors around Night City.
 - V can now sit in the chair to get work done at any Ripperdoc.
 - V now has access to more megabuildings at which you can buy new apartments.
 - V can now pet nibbles.